Bayreuth Festival: The Wagner Werkstatt

 While Wolfgang Wagner continued to administer the festival, beginning in the 1970s, production was handled by a number of new directors in what Wolfgang called Werkstatt Bayreuth (Bayreuth Workshop).
-The idea was to turn the festival into an opportunity for directors to experiment with new methods for presenting the operas.
+The idea was to turn the festival into an opportunity for directors to experiment with new methods for presenting the stage works.
 The change came out of necessity, as it was impossible for Wolfgang to both administer and direct the festival.
-It also provided an opportunity for Bayreuth to renew itself with each production, rather than continue to present the same operas in the same way, year after year.
+It also provided an opportunity for Bayreuth to renew itself with each production, rather than continue to present the same stage works in the same way, year after year.
 Ingmar Bergman, who famously made a film version in Swedish of Mozart's Die Zauberflöte, turned down an invitation to direct the festival.

-The most sensational production in Werkstatt Bayreuth was the Centennial Ring Cycle under the direction of French director Patrice Chéreau.
-Chereau used an updated 19th-century setting that followed the interpretation of George Bernard Shaw who saw the Ring as a social commentary on the exploitation of the working class by wealthy 19th-century capitalists.

-The audience reaction was split between those who saw the production as an offence and those who considered it the best Ring Cycle ever produced.
+The most sensational production in Werkstatt Bayreuth was the centennial Ring cycle (Jahrhundertring) directed by Patrice Chéreau, who used an updated 19th-century setting, following the interpretation of George Bernard Shaw who regarded the Ring as a social commentary on the exploitation of the working class by wealthy 19th-century capitalists.
+The audience reaction was initially split between those who saw the production as an offence and those who considered it the best Ring Cycle ever produced.
 The ensuing conflict, short only of outright riot, between supporters and detractors was unprecedented in the history of the festival.
-The performances, and the performers, however, were without dispute some of the best seen in the world of opera.
+Later, the performances proved influential for the concept of Regietheater.

 Other notable directors to have participated in Werkstatt Bayreuth included Jean-Pierre Ponnelle, Sir Peter Hall of the Royal Shakespeare Company, Götz Friedrich of the Deutsche Oper Berlin, Harry Kupfer of the Berlin State Opera in the former communist East Germany and Heiner Müller of the Berliner Ensemble.
 In the end, Wolfgang's decision to bring in experimental directors helped rejuvenate Bayreuth and restore its reputation as the world leader in Wagnerian opera.